- Accidental Creative

 If the data needs to be processed by a computer (for instance, if the tasks need to be sorted into date order) then the data needs to be structured.
 But often the computer can recognize and structure the data in the users’ notes.

-Computers often make users uncomfortable because they control and direct users’ behavior.
+Computers often make users uncomfortable because they control and direct users’ behaviour.
 Simple experiences require trust.

 Spending time understanding the problem leads to better, simpler solutions.